 Whether you are referring to athletics or business, you often hear that winning begins with building a cohesive team, not just collecting the best talent.
+That’s especially true when you rollout a new training program.
 The goal of every successful coach or manager is to build a team of individuals that can anticipate one another’s moves and operate as a seamless unit.
 This is one of the benefits to group emotional intelligence and it can be the difference between success and potential disaster in mission critical environments.

 The ‘intelligence’ in a group is very different from individual emotional intelligence.
 Group emotional intelligence is developed over time through training and simulation to create a better understanding of group behavior.
 By establishing patterns of performance during simulated conditions, the group is better prepared to perform and improve outcomes in critical situations.
 For example, consider a cardiac surgeon – especially one newly assigned to a hospital with an unfamiliar staff – and his or her team.
 How will they all work together seamlessly when a patient arrives having a heart attack?
 Having group emotional intelligence training means that the staff is not questioning each other’s actions, barking orders, not misreading charts, and instead everyone knows where to stand, what to do and what the expectations are.
 The results look and sound different from an untrained effort.
 The team is calm, confident, and focused on the patient.
 They aren’t nearly as likely to make a costly mistake.